cincospenguinos/CircleGa/README.md

 3. Run `bundle exec jekyll s`
 4. The game is now running on `localhost:4000`

+## Organization

+The organization of the game is as follows:

+* Tutorial level showing the ropes on how to play
+* Level 1
+* Story exposition 1
+* Level 2
+* Text exposition 1

+And then

+* Level
+* Story
+* Level
+* Text

 ### TODO

 - [x] Setup dev environment